polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 # Magic Deploy

-This is a helper guide and repository to deploy Magic to a VPS of your chosing.
-This project helps you to deploy Magic, using Docker.
+This guide helps you deploy Magic unto a VPS or a private server.
+The guide depends upon Docker, hence you'll need to have [Docker installed](https://docs.docker.com/engine/install/).
+Make sure you've got Docker before you proceed.

+## Start

 First clone the entire project into your VPS server using the following command.

 ```
 git clone https://github.com/polterguy/magic.deploy.git